jhrmnn/jhrmnn.github.io/data/hubs.md

 -->

-I build quantum-chemistry tools that others build on, tracing an arc from hand-crafted physics modeling of van der Waals dispersion, to physics-driven machine learning of wavefunctions, to data-driven machine learning of the exchange–correlation functional.
+I build quantum-chemistry tools that others build on, tracing an arc from hand-crafted physics modeling of long-range correlation, to physics-driven machine learning of wavefunctions, to data-driven machine learning of the exchange–correlation functional.